-B2B – B2B stands for Business to Business and refers to companies which trade solely with each other, and not to the public.
+B2B – B2B stands for ‘Business-to-Business’ and refers to companies that trade solely with each other, and not to the public.

-B2C – B2C stands for Business to Consumer and refers to companies which trade to the public.
+B2C – B2C stands for ‘Business-to-Consumer’ and refers to companies that trade to the public.

-Backlink – A backlink is an external link which leads back to your website.
+Backlink – A backlink is an external link that points back to your website.
 An example would be an online publication linking to your website from an article.
-Building backlinks to your site, known as “link building”, is often regarded as one of the most important ranking considerations along with content and technical.
+Building backlinks to your site, known as “link building”, is often regarded as one of the most important ranking considerations along with content creation and technical SEO.

 Blackhat – Blackhat SEO is bad practice is a term commonly used to describe practices which fall outside of Google’s guidelines.
 This includes, but not limited to, keyword stuffing and paying for links from a spammy site.